article background

 What does it mean for a phone to be ‘locked’?

-Also referred to as SIM locking or network locking, a locked phone is a device that is is tied to its original mobile network carrier (eg. Telstra, Optus, etc.) and unable to be used with another provider.
-This means that SIMs from other providers won’t work unless you get the phone unlocked.
+Also referred to as SIM locking or network locking, a locked phone means it is tied to its original mobile network carrier (eg. Telstra, Optus, etc.) and unable to be used with another provider.
+This means that SIMs from other providers won’t work.

 Do I need an unlocked phone?

-Whilst you don’t necessarily need an unlocked phone, it can be helpful to have one.
 Having an unlocked phone essentially gives you the freedom to switch providers if you find a better deal elsewhere.
-Of course, if you bought your phone on a plan then you will have to pay off the remainder of the contract before you can switch, so make sure you understand what you’re signing up for before making the commitment.
+Of course, if you bought your phone on a plan then you will have to pay off the remainder of the contract before you can switch.

-In saying this, if you’re happy with your provider, it is not critical that your phone is unlocked.
-However, the Australian telco market is fairly competitive, which means that there may be a plan out there that suits your needs and offers more value for money than the one you’re currently on.
+If you’re happy with your provider, your phone doesn’t need to be unlocked.
+However, you might find down the track that there may be a plan out there that offers more value for money than the one you’re currently on and you might want the freedom to switch plans as needed.

 How do I know if my phone is unlocked?

-There are a couple of simple ways to determine whether or not your device is locked to a provider.
-For starters, if you bought your phone outright, then it will be unlocked.
+If you’re wondering how to check if a phone is unlocked, there are a couple of ways to check if.
+If you bought your phone outright, it will most likely be unlocked.
 If that is not the case, the easiest way to tell is to contact your telco directly and just ask them.

 If you have an iPhone, you’ll be able to find the status of your phone in Settings.
 Otherwise, you could try putting in a SIM card from another provider – if it doesn’t work then chances are your phone is locked.